redleague/discord-bot-template/README.md

 # About

-An open-source discord-bot template
+An open-source discord-bot template which used Discord.js v13

 # Features

 > ✅ Easy-to-use <br>
-> ✅ Stable
+> ✅ Stable <br>
+> ✅ Slash Commands <br>
+> ✅ Open Source

 # Installation
-Recommended version Node.js 14
+Recommended version Node.js 16.6.x
-Node.js 12, is also supported.

 To install all the packages just use: